 I had a good relationship with the children’s mother and I was part of the transition plan for the children returning home to her care.
 For example, I was able to advise the mother about routines and strategies I used when the siblings had arguments.
 I am still in touch with the children and their mother and speak to them around their birthdays and festive periods.
 I am very proud of my time as their foster carer and the part I played in supporting their return home.

 It is always really sad for me when children return home because I have become so attached to them but I know that it’s always better for children if they can live with their birth families.
 It is always so nice to get a text or a photo from their mother at significant milestones such as on their first day of school.
 I am proud of to be part of their lives and for my own children to be part of theirs too.

-Short-term care involves caring for children or young people for a short specified period of time while an assessment is made for the best option for future care.
+Short-term care involves caring for children for a short specified period of time while an assessment is made for the best option for future care.

 These placements allow opportunities for assessment and will often involve high levels of contact with birth families.
-Carers will often be involved in working with children, young people and birth families to support a return home, if that is the best option.
+Carers will often be involved in working with children and birth families to support a return home, if that is the best option.
 Supporting children and young people for a move to an adoptive or permanent family placement may be required.

 Babies come into care for many reasons and may be looked after until they are able to return to their birth parents or family member or until they are found an adoption family.
 Many babies will require regular family time with their birth family, sometimes daily and foster carers help the babies stay connected with their family.

 Babies placed may be newborn and it is important that they are kept safe and have their medical needs met.
 They are vulnerable so need a foster carer to be at home full time.
 Foster carers interact and provide a variety of experiences to stimulate all their senses and promote healthy physical growth.
 Read about Zinze's first-year experience fostering babies.